What Makes the Best Mouse Trap Bait? How to Catch a Mouse Fast

 If you have purchased your trap of choice, now’s the time to pick the bait.
 After all, the traps won’t be effective if the mice aren’t interested in the bait that you are using!
 Here are some tried-and-true ideas for the best mouse trap bait you can buy

 Did you know that mice have poor eyesight?

 Since they’re as good as blind, they rely on their incredible sense of smell to guide their way when searching for food.
+Mice may not even know they are entering the trap.
 No matter what type of trap you are using, peanut butter is a proven way to attract mice to it.
 This is thanks to its strong scent.

 Also, peanut butter is sticky and hard for small animals to carry.
 This makes it difficult for mice to hoard it away for later.

 If you’re afraid that the mouse is ambitious enough to hoard it, you can also spread the peanut butter over a wider area of the trap.
 This prevents mice from stealing the yummy morsel and escaping your trap’s grip.